Eagle Day: Professional career

 Day played ten years in the Canadian Football League with the Winnipeg Blue Bombers, Calgary Stampeders and Toronto Argonauts and two years in the NFL with the Washington Redskins.
 His time spent in the CFL was as a quarterback.
 His two years spent in the NFL with the Redskins was as a punter.

-Although Day was drafted by the Washington Redskins in the 17th round of the 1956 NFL Draft, he did not join the Redskins until the 1959 and 1960 seasons, instead joining the Winnipeg Blue Bombers first for three years first.
+Although Day was drafted by the Washington Redskins in the 17th round of the 1956 NFL draft, he did not join the Redskins until the 1959 and 1960 seasons, instead joining the Winnipeg Blue Bombers for three years first.

 In 1961, Day left the NFL for the CFL, joining the Calgary Stampeders, with which team he remained through the 1965 season.
 In 1962, he was an all-star and won the Jeff Nicklin Memorial Trophy.
 When he left the Stampeders, he joined the Toronto Argonauts (the first of two Ole Miss stars to play quarterback for Toronto, the other being Kent Austin in 1995).

 At the time of his death, Day's 226 playoff completions placed him fifth all-time, while his 3,132 playoff passing yards had him sixth for all-time.